128technology/docs/docs/onboard_ssr_to_conductor.md

 sidebar_label: Onboard an SSR Device to a Conductor
 ---

-The steps in this section describe the process of onboarding an SSR1x0/1x00 to a Conductor using the Mist-redirect ZTP (Zero Touch Provisioning) process, without Cloud Telemetry (WAN Assurance Telemetry) integration.
+The steps in this section describe the process of onboarding SSR100 or SSR1000 series devices to a Conductor using the Mist-redirect ZTP (Zero Touch Provisioning) process, without Cloud Telemetry (WAN Assurance Telemetry) integration.
 This procedure requires an account, organization, and sites configured on the Mist portal, and provides steps to configure those items.

 For details about WAN Assurance offerings;